Sports Analyst Resume Examples

 Sports analysts take the lead in sports-related expert discussions on television, the radio, or in print and online media.
 Some are former players or medical professionals.

-Duties of a sports analyst include providing pre-game, in-game, or post-game commentaries, making predictions or forecasts, assessing the performance of various athletes, and interviewing coaches, doctors, athletes, and other relevant parties.
+The duties of a sports analyst include providing pre-game, in-game, or post-game commentaries, making predictions or forecasts, assessing the performance of various athletes, and interviewing coaches, doctors, athletes, and other relevant parties.

 Format

-A chronological resume format is the most widely accepted resume type across all fields.
+chronological resume format is the most widely accepted resume type across all fields.
 It is well suited to the sports analyst resume.

 Your chronological resume should begin with your contact information and a list of your most relevant skills.
 Then, you will list your work experience and education in reverse-chronological order, that is, beginning with your most recent experience.
 You may also choose to include additional resume sections as discussed below.